Crosslingual Transfer Learning for Low-Resource Languages Based on Multilingual Colexification Graphs: Methodology

 \subsection{Colexification pattern identification}

-\textbf{Concept Pool}.
-Due to runtime constraints, Conceptualizer \citep{liu2023conceptualizer} uses a small manually selected group of focal concepts (82 in total) and constructs a set of strings to represent each concept.
-For example, it uses \{\texttt{\$belly\$}, \texttt{\$bellies\$}\} to represent the focal concept <belly>.
+\paragraph{Concept Pool.} Conceptualizer \citep{liu-etal-2023-crosslingual} uses a small manually selected group of \textbf{focal concepts}, i.e., concepts of interest (83 in total) and constructs a set of strings to represent each concept.
+For example, it uses \{\texttt{\$belly\$}, \texttt{\$bellies\$}\} to represent the focal concept <belly>, where \texttt{\$} is the word boundary.
 Manually defining the sets is not feasible when a large number of concepts are to be explored.
-Therefore, in this work, we lemmatize the English corpus and regard each lemma as a concept.
+Thus, in this work, we lemmatize the English corpus and regard each lemma as a concept.
 The set of all lemmata forms the concept pool $F$.

-\textbf{Conceptualizer}.
-Conceptualizer \citep{liu2023conceptualizer} creates a bipartite directed alignment graph between source language concepts and target language strings.
+\paragraph{Conceptualizer.} Conceptualizer \citep{liu-etal-2023-crosslingual} creates a bipartite directed alignment graph between source language concepts and target language strings.
 It consists of a forward pass (FP) and a backward pass (BP).
-FP first searches for target language ngrams highly associated with a given focal concept and BP then searches for English ngrams highly correlated with the target ngrams identified in FP.
+This kind of two-step workflow is also used in extracting semantic relations \citep{Dyvik2004semantic} and paraphrases \citep{bannard-callison-burch-2005-paraphrasing} from bilingual parallel corpora.
+A key difference compared with this prior work is that Conceptualizer works on the ngram level instead of the token level; this facilitates the extraction of any associations hidden inside words.
+In Conceptualizer, FP first searches for target language ngrams highly associated with a given focal concept; BP then searches for English ngrams highly correlated with the target ngrams identified in FP.
+The association is measured using $\chi^2$ score.
 The process can detect if the conceptualization of the focal concept diverges in any language.
-For example, starting from `hand', FP finds the Russian ngram `\foreignlanguage{russian}{рук}', and BP then finds two English ngrams `hand' and `arm'.
+For example, starting from concept <hand>, FP finds the Russian ngram `\foreignlanguage{russian}{рук}', and BP then finds two English ngrams `hand' and `arm'.
 This indicates that the conceptualization of these concepts diverges in English and Russian.
-From a linguistic point of view, the divergence of conceptualization in the lexical forms can also be regarded as a difference in colexification patterns.
-That is, Russian colexifies the concepts <hand> and <arm> (in the word `\foreignlanguage{russian}{рук}') while English does not.
+The divergence of conceptualization in the lexical forms indicates a difference in their colexification patterns: Russian colexifies the concepts <hand> and <arm> (in the word `\foreignlanguage{russian}{рук}') while English does not.